thindil/nish/README.md

 ### General information

 Nish is an experimental (read: full of bugs and lack of a documentation) multiplatform command-line shell.
-At this moment everything is under organization, thus it is a subject to change in the future.
-If you read this file on GitHub: **please don't send pull requests here**.
+If you read this file on GitHub:
+**please don't send pull requests here**.
 All will be automatically closed.
 Any code propositions should go to the [Fossil](https://www.laeran.pl/repositories/nish) repository.

+**IMPORTANT:** This version of the file is related to the future version of the shell.
+It may contain information not present in a released version of the program.
+For that information, please refer to the README.md file included into the release.

 ### The project's goals